 The non-AP STA shall include a Basic variant Multi-Link element in the (Re)Association Request frame it transmits.

 The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field and the Link Info field.

 The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall

-include the MLD MAC address of the MLD with which the non-AP STA is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1
+include the MLD MAC address subfield for the non-AP MLD with which the non-AP STA is affiliated by setting the MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

+not include the Link ID Info subfield by setting the Link ID Info Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 0

+not include the Change Sequence subfield by setting the Change Sequence Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 0

 The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities) of a non-AP STA affiliated with the non-AP MLD and corresponding to a link that is requested for multi-link setup and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.